How to Stick to Your Resolutions When Failure Seems Imminent

 1. Be realistic.

-Thinking you can run a marathon in five months when you've never set sneaker to pavement might be lofty and admirable—but probably won't be doable.
-On the other hand, aiming to run a 5K when you can already do a comfortable three miles probably won't feel scary enough to get you out of bed in the morning.
-Experts agree that setting larger-than-life goals is setting yourself up for failure—but you do need a challenge.
+Thinking you can run a marathon in five months when you've never set sneaker to pavement might be lofty and admirable-but it probably won't be doable.
+On the other hand, aiming to run a 5K when you can already do a comfortable 3 miles probably won't feel scary enough to get you out of bed in the morning.
+Experts agree that setting larger-than-life goals is setting yourself up for failure-but you do need a challenge.
 Here's how to set (or tweak!) your resolution goals to make sure they're a good fit.

 2. Don't give up so easily.